-Here is a homemade mango ice cream recipe that is better than store-bought ice cream.
+Here is a mango ice cream recipe with condensed milk that is better than store-bought ice cream.
 It is creamy, rich, and has no artificial flavors.
 And the best thing, it is no churn and is super easy to make.

 This ice cream doesn’t develop icicles that are common in homemade mango ice cream, Yum!
 It has an intensely creamy texture and is very scoopable just like store-bought ice cream.